ysyk2021/the-power-of-mindfulness-how-to-be-present-and-attentive-in-your-learning/src/chapter-4-2.md

-Chapter 4: Active Listening and Communication: Strategies for Improving Listening Skills and Building Better Relationships with Teachers and Peers
+Strategies for Improving Listening Skills and Building Better Relationships with Teachers and Peers
 ==================================================================================================================================================

 Active listening and effective communication are critical components of successful learning.
 By practicing active listening and building better relationships with teachers and peers, we can deepen our understanding of a subject and achieve greater success.
 In this chapter, we will explore strategies for improving listening skills and building better relationships.